consolemaster81/consolemaster81/README.md

 # Hello.
 Im Keane
 You can call me Kiwi.
-I am a front end developer coming from the Philippines.<br>I started developing since 9 years old, and I always want t<br>Im a Badminton athlete from the Philippines.
+I am a front end developer coming from the Philippines.<br>I started developing since 9 years old, and I always want to learn new things about tech.<br>Im a Badminton athlete from the Philippines.

 # 💻 Tech Stack: